Smeet2002/gcal-light/README.md

 	- docker container will be started
 * h.
 Check 'cal.html' file generated in the ./www folder
-	- file will be re-generated every 57 minutes, when container is running
+	- file will be re-generated every 57 minutes, when container is running UPDATE 2024-08
+*  Added activity_settings.xml and SettingsActivity.kt to be able to edit url, username and password